thewunder/conphigure/README.md

 Conphigure is a framework agnostic library for reading and retrieving configuration.
 If your application has outgrown a single configuration file this library will be a good choice.

-It can read individual files and directories in the following formats:
+It can read configuration files in the following formats:

 - php
 - yaml
 - json
 - ini
+- dotenv

+Conphigure can also read entire directories containing configuration files.

 ## Install